IskXCr/CG-Course-Misc/readme.md

 FOR ANYONE WHO IS **CURRENTLY** OR IS **TO BE ENROLLED** IN THIS COURSE (OR ITS ENGLISH VERSION), **DO NOT** VIEW OR EVEN COPY-PASTE CODE FOR ASSIGNMENTS PROVIDED INSIDE THIS COURSE REPOSITORY, AS THIS IS A **DIRECT VIOLATION OF ACADEMIC INTEGRITY**.

+### Where is the code for assignments?

+By requirement, some of the assignments are created as Git submodules and have their visibility set to private.

+**The reports for assignments are still available.**

 ## Introduction

 This repository contains implementations of assignments and projects from various courses in computer graphics.